Last updated on

 Peel and Stick Glass Tile

 The glass tile has more substance and decor value.
 The glossy surface adds more visual interest to the room.
-Use real glass tiles?
+Use genuine glass tiles?
 The durability is questionable.
 But you lose nothing with these peel-and-stick glass tiles.

 Cons: rough walls won’t last very long; there may be color discrepancies.